mahmoudbahaa/outlook-for-linux/app/browser/README.md

 The notifications folder contains:

-*    [activityManager.js](notifications/activityManager.js) listens for changes in the chatListService and bellNotificationsService to update the unread count.
 *    [trayIconRenderer.js](tools/trayIconRenderer.js) renders a new icon with the number of unread messages.

 The desktopShare folder contains the logic to add basic destop sharing capabilities to the app.